-Katie Sykes is counsel in the Vancouver office of Lawson Lundell.
-As a member of the firm’s Research & Opinions Group, she has experience in conducting research and drafting legal opinions on a broad spectrum of topics.
+Katie is counsel in the Vancouver office of Lawson Lundell.
+As a member of the firm’s Research & Opinions Group, Katie’s practice focuses on research in a range of areas of law, including real estate and corporate law.

-in addition to her role at Lawson Lundell, Katie is an associate professor at Thompson Rivers University.
-Her main research area is animal law.
-She also writes and researches on innovation in law and the future of the legal profession.
-She teaches courses on Lawyering in the Twenty-First Century, International Trade Law, and Property Law.
+Katie is an associate professor at Thompson Rivers University.
+She writes and researches on innovation in law, the future of the legal profession, and animal law.
+She teaches courses including Tort Law, Property Law, and Corporate Governance.

 - Thompson Rivers University, Associate Professor